FPassarinho/Perceptron_Project_DesktopApp/README.md

 ## Overview

-This project demonstrates a **simple perceptron neural network for letter recognition**.
-It has a Python backend to perform calculations and a React frontend running inside Electron for a desktop application experience
+This project implements a **_simple perceptron neural network for letter recognition_**, designed for educational purposes.
+It combines a Python/Flask backend with a React + Electron frontend to provide a fully offline, interactive desktop experience.
+The tool allows learners to experiment with fundamental concepts in neural networks, connecting theory and practice through hands-on interaction.
-The perceptron is a **fundamental neural network model that can solve linear classification problems**.
-Training data is stored in .npz files for compact and efficient handling.
-You can experiment with pre-loaded datasets.
+The perceptron is a **_foundational neural network model capable of linear classification._** Although simple, it provides a clear introduction to the principles underlying modern deep learning architectures.

 ## Features